 Whether you are looking to stain raw wood, makeover previous stained furniture, or glaze and antique a piece for a vintage look, this gel stain complete guide is for you.

 I’ve never been shy about painting furniture, especially with chalk paint.
 The process has always been easier for me than staining.
 That was until I tried this gel stain.
 This post will show you the benefits, FAQ, and a couple of recent projects using gel stain.
-There are a few other gel stains on the market but for this post I will only be using this one from my Maker Shop.

 Gel Stain Complete Guide

 - When you want the stain look without the terrible smell.

 - When you need to work on a project indoors.

 - When you want to skip the stripping and sanding steps.

 - When saving money on multi-use products appeals to you.

 - When easy clean up is top priority.